-• The Driver and Passenger Airbag/Inflator Units are located in the center of the steering wheel and the right side of the instrument panel.
-When the ORC detects a collision requiring the airbags, it signals the inflator units.
-A large quantity of nontoxic gas is generated to inflate the front airbags.
-Different airbag inflation rates may be possible based on collision severity and occupant size.
-The steering wheel hub trim cover and the upper right side of the instrument panel separate and fold out of the way as the bags inflate to their full size.
-The bags fully inflate in about 50 - 70 milliseconds.
-This is about half of the time it takes to blink your eyes.
-The bags then quickly deflate while helping to restrain the driver and front passenger.
-The driver's front airbag gas is vented through vent holes in the sides of the airbag.
-The passenger's front airbag gas is vented through vent holes in the sides of the airbag.
-In this way the airbags do not interfere with your control of the vehicle.
+- When the ORC detects a collision requiring the airbags, it signals the inflator units.
+A large quantity of nontoxic gas is generated to inflate the airbags.
+The airbag covers separate and fold out of the way as the airbags inflate to their full size.
+The airbags fully inflate in milliseconds.
+This is less time than it takes you to blink your eyes.
+The airbags then quickly deflate while helping to restrain the driver and front passenger (if equipped with passenger side airbag).
+The driver's front airbag deflates through vents toward the instrument panel.
+The passenger's front airbag (if equipped) is deflated through vent holes in the sides of the airbag.
+In this way the airbags do not interfere with your control of the vehicle. - The knee impact bolsters help protect the knees and position you for the best interaction with the front airbag.